-What if you end up short on staff? nk about reducing your hours or days t you're open.
-What if yo ou have a problem keeping certain items in stock? eck your supply channels to find out how g it will take to get new stock. nk about limiting high-demand items one or two per person.
-What if you get sick? signate someone else to be in charge of daily operations.
+wnat it yo ou end up snort on start? nk about reducing your hours or days t you're open. • ou have a problem keeping certain ts or menu items in stock? eck your supply channels to find out how long it take to get new stock. nk about limiting your meals to reflect the redients you are able to receive during this time.
+What if yo ou get sick? signate someone else to be in charge of daily operations.
 What can you do to help your staff? n you continue to pay them if they can't me in? you have something you can give them nelp them out?
-What can you do to help your customers? n you offer discounts so they can save ney on items they need? n you create special "comfort" kits of things y might not need, but might want?
-What can you do to help your community? you have supplies that you can donate he local shelter?
+What can you do to help your customers? n you offer discounts so they can save ney on meals? transparent about your day-to-day operations I what you're doing to keep them safe.
+What can you do to help your community?
+Do you have supplies that you can donate he local shelter?